ecssiah/libgdx-and-jruby/README.md

         ...

-I won't explain how to use libGdx, but a couple things are worth noting with JRuby.
-When you want to refer to the underlying class you will need to use .java_class, because .class will now refer to the Ruby object which Java won't like.
+When you want to refer to the underlying class while using JRuby you will need to use .java_class, because .class will now refer to the Ruby object which Java won't accept.
 Other than that, notice that *all* of these parenthesis are optional.
 I use them when a method needs arguments and when defining a method, but both of these can be done away with.

     def onEvent(type, source)